Joseph Calleia: Film career

 Calleia became a naturalized American citizen in November 1941.
 During World War II, Calleia led the Malta War Relief organization in the United States.
 The house where he was born was destroyed in 1942; his family took refuge underground in ancient catacombs during the near-constant aerial bombing of Malta by the Axis powers that lasted for more than two years.
 Under the auspices of the Motion Picture Division of USO Camp Shows, he made personal appearances at American military facilities in 1943.
 He also accepted an invitation from the Hollywood Victory Committee to make a tour of military camps in North Africa, particularly because the tentative itinerary included Malta.
-On the 20000 mi trip, Calleia and his small troupe entertained service personnel in Natal, Dakar, along the coast to Casablanca and across to Tunis, before going to Malta, which Calleia had not visited since 1922.
-They gave two shows a day and visited all of the hospitals at each stop; and they presented six shows in Malta as part of the exchange program between American and British entertainment units.
+On the 20000 mi trip, Calleia and his small troupe entertained service personnel in Natal, Dakar, along the coast to Casablanca and across to Tunis, then went to Malta, which Calleia had not visited since 1922.
+They gave two shows per day and visited all of the hospitals at each stop; and they presented six shows in Malta as part of the exchange program between American and British entertainment units.

 In addition to working steadily in motion pictures for another 20 years, Calleia also starred in the 1948 London stage premiere of Arthur Miller's Tony Award-winning play All My Sons, receiving unanimous critical acclaim.
 His performance in Touch of Evil (1958)—as Pete Menzies, longtime partner of corrupt Police Captain Hank Quinlan (Orson Welles)—is regarded as one of the best of his career.

 "It is not rare in Welles's films for one actor to break away from the overall gesture of the film to embody a distilled human truth," wrote Welles biographer Simon Callow.
 "In Touch of Evil there are two actors who do this—Dietrich and Joseph Calleia, playing Quinlan's deceived colleague, Menzies.
 Calleia's haunted features figure more and more prominently on screen as the truth about Quinlan increasingly dawns on him, along with the knowledge that he must betray him. ...
 Calleia's abundant inner life casts a growing spell over the film as it comes to its climax, bringing to vividly personal life Welles's sempiternal subject: betrayal."

+Later life

 Calleia retired in 1963 to Sliema, Malta.
 His wife, Eleanor Vassallo Calleia, whom he had married in 1929, died there in 1967.
 Calleia died on October 31, 1975, aged 78, in St. Julian's.
-He was interred in the family vault at Santa Maria Addolorata Cemetery in Paola.